illusion0001/illusion0001.github.io/_posts/2021-12-19-Gravite2-FrameratePatch.md

     || level_name == ep02_a ) {
         game_flag = 3; // 30hz
 } else {
         game_flag = 1; // 60hz
     return;
   }
 ```

-This one actively checks during level loading, if any of the levels matched, set the game back to 30 fps, then 60 once we leave that particular area or level of the game.
+This one checks during level changes, if any of the levels matched, set the game back to 30 fps, then 60 once we leave that particular area or level of the game.
 The example being the end of the intro, first episode and the tutorial of episode 2.
 Note that the intro having a softlock is a regression potentially in my code?
 I'll look into it at a later date but it should not be a big deal.

-The post will be updated when new fixes are added.

 ## Showcase